ruanodendaal/blog/_posts/2019-08-29-user-manual.md

 - I don't shy away from difficult conversations.
 - I ask lots of questions and like to understand the root cause or the **why**.
 - Asynchronous communication kills me.
 I find context-switching difficult and it interrupts my **flow**.
 If I'm particularly deep in work I mute all notifications so I'm unlikely to respond to Slack or emails until I'm done.

+## How I give feedback

+- I try to give feedback as soon as possible while the context is still fresh in our minds.
+- By default, I look for how things can improve.
+This can sometimes come across as overly critical, however, it is something I'm actively working on.
+I'll always suggest we ship something and learn i.e. progress over perfection.

 ## How I handle feedback